 Block 4 – Evaluation

-Block 4 presents the techniques and knowledge necessary to evaluate an interactive product.
-This includes the ethical considerations when evaluating with users; techniques and tips for observing users; asking experts and users; and considering when to carry out field studies and when to use lab studies.
+Evaluating an interactive product is essential to ensure that it meets the requirements or to identify ways in which it can be improved so that it does meet the requirements.
+This block presents the knowledge and techniques necessary to evaluate, including ethical considerations when evaluating with users; techniques and tips for observing users, and asking experts and users; and how to decide when to carry out field studies and when to use lab studies.
 You will learn how to present your findings and to reflect on the need for iteration of parts of the design life cycle.

 The assessment for this module is structured so that you can work on a problem chosen by you, and work through the various processes and iterate through the design life cycle studied in the block as you progress in the module.